Singkawang

-The city covers an area of 504 km2 and had a population of 186,462 at the 2010 Census and 235,064 at the 2020 Census; the official estimate as at mid 2021 was 237,891.
+The city was created on 21 June 2001 by separation from Bengkayang Regency.
+It is bordered to the east and south by Bengkayang Regency, to the west by the South China Sea, and to the north by Sambas Regency.
+It covers an area of 550.19 km2 and had a population of 186,462 at the 2010 Census and 235,064 at the 2020 Census; the official estimate as at mid 2024 was 249,998 (comprising 127,720 males and 122,278 females).

 History

-Originally Singkawang was a village in that part of the Sultanate of Sambas, named as Singkawang Village (Kampong Singkawang) as a haven for traders and gold miners from Monterado.
+The name Singkawang (山口洋) came from the Hakka language: "San" (山), meaning mountain and forest, "Khew" (口) meaning the mouth of the river, and "Jong" (洋) meaning the sea.
 The miners and traders who came mostly from China, before they headed towards Monterado, first rested in Singkawang, while gold miners from Monterado often rested in Singkawang to remove their tiredness, while Singkawang also served as the transit point for the transportation of gold dust.
-At that time, they called Singkawang with the word Sakawokng (Salakko Dayak language), which means a very wide swampy swamp area located on the beach.
+At that time, they called it Sakawokng (Salakko Dayak language), which means a very wide swampy swamp area located on the beach.
 Dayak Salako are part of the soldiers and intelligence of the Sultanate of Sambas which was given territorial territory in Binua Sarauntung Sakawokng.

 Basically the Salako Dayak tribe has long inhabited the Sakawokng area before it became a bustling trading area.
 The Hakka Chinese who came from South China, who were mostly farmers, traders, and gold miners at that time entered the Sakawokng area through small rivers in the Sado (Sedau) area.
 At first, the Singkawang area was still a vast wilderness filled with swamps.
 Due to its geographical location, the Hakka Chinese immigrants named this area in Hakka as "San Khew Jong" (山口洋).

-The word "San" (山) which means Mountain and Forest, the word "Khew" (口) which means the mouth of the river, and the word "Jong" (洋) which means the sea.
 These three syllables really describe the geographical location of Singkawang which is surrounded by mountains and adjacent to the sea and has a river that flows from upstream to downstream and empties into the mouth of the river (estuary).
 Coincidentally or not, the name San Khew Jong given by the Hakka Chinese immigrants has the same sound and meaning as the name Sakawokng, which was first named by the Salako Dayak ancestors.
 This shows that there has been a well-established interaction since time immemorial between the Chinese Hakka community and the indigenous Dayak Salako Sakawokng, especially in terms of language and culture.

+Singkawang was previously the administrative centre of Sambas Regency under the status of Singkawang District.
+On 12 December 1981, Singkawang became an administrative city within that regency.
+On 27 April 1999, when Bengkayang Regency was established, Singkawang became part of that regency, while the administrative centre of Sambas Regency was moved back to Sambas from the city on 15 July.
+The city was formed as an autonomous city on 21 June 2001 by separation from Bengkayang Regency.